JonasCon

 JonasCon was the one-time-only fan convention, created to celebrate the 20th anniversary of the American pop rock band Jonas Brothers.
 Dubbed as the "Ultimate Jonas Brothers Fan Experience", the event took place on March 23, 2025, at the American Dream Way shopping mall, located in East Rutherford, New Jersey, the band's home state.

 All activities in the event alluded to the Jonas Brothers' career, highlighting memories from both the Jonas family and fans.
 Amongst them were performances by the Jonas Brothers, the All-American Rejects, Big Time Rush, and Boys Like Girls, along with merchandise, themed drinks and snacks.

 During JonasCon, the band announced some upcoming projects, which included their upcoming tour, Jonas20: Greetings from Your Hometown, their seventh studio album, Greetings from Your Hometown, a Disney+ movie, called A Very Jonas Christmas Movie, a live album, as well as the track list and release date for Joe Jonas' sophomore solo studio album, Music for People Who Believe in Love.

 Subsequently, the Jonas Brothers announced that JonasCon would be available on the stadium dates of the tour, starting on August 10, at the MetLife Stadium, and ending on September 6, 2025, at the Dodger Stadium.
-These new dates will feature the convention in the form of pre-show events, free for all the ticket holders.
+These new dates would feature the convention in the form of pre-show events, free for all the ticket holders.